Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 Recital Accompaniment:

-Students must accompany one student recital in the first term and two full senior or master's recitals in each of three succeeding academic terms.
+Students must accompany three instrumental recitals or equivalent collaborative piano recitals during their tenure in this program.
 In addition, performance of a full chamber music work is required each of the four terms.
 Graduation recitals are typically one hour in length; presented on campus in either Rock Hall or Klein Recital Hall; and adjudicated by three full-time music faculty members.

 Contacts